BuiNhatPhi/BuiNhatPhi/README.md

 My Name is Phi.
 I love Excel and automation.

-I have no experience nor knowledge about programming before.
-That's why as soon as I heard about Visual Basic Application (``VBA``), I knew right away that was the most ideal time to start with programming.
+I had no experience nor knowledge about programming before.
+That's why as soon as I heard of Visual Basic Application (``VBA``), I knew right away that was the most ideal time to learn writing some codes.

 Currently, I'm still learning ``VBA``.
 Hopefully, this will set a solid foundation for me to step further into the world of programming.